-- Sizzle feature shopper
+Sizzle feature shopper

-I preferred the latter though unfortunately they were in the smallest minority.
-When I was a fledgling LMS sales guy at Click2Learn almost 15 years ago, I was such a wide eyed, glass half full, silver lining sap.
-Each and every lead I worked with gusto, jumping on planes to anywhere, answering any RFP, fully believing in my ability to win anything and never considering most shoppers would not or could not buy.
+I worked with gusto on each and every lead, jumping on planes to anywhere, answering any RFP, fully believing in my ability to win anything and never considering most shoppers would not — or could not — buy.
 (Unsuccessful LMS salespeople are some of the nicest and busiest people you will ever meet.)

-As a litmus test, I used the following questions to qualify a new LMS prospect on my first discovery call to decide if the buyer had a shot of actually buying and if we had a chance of wining:
+As a litmus test, I used the following questions to qualify a new LMS prospect on my first discovery call to decide if the buyer had a shot of actually buying and if we had a chance of winning:

-- Could the prospect articulate why they were buying, what business problem they were going to solve, the expected impact on their business, the level of executive support and the state of the budget?
+Could the prospect articulate why they were buying, what business problem they were going to solve, the expected impact on their business, the level of executive support and the state of the budget?

-- Did they invest the time to define their LMS requirements through the lens of their own business or did they just quickly reuse somebody else’s requirement list?
+Did they invest the time to define their LMS requirements through the lens of their own business or did they just quickly reuse somebody else’s requirement list?

-- Were we a match from a functional, technical, business, professional service and ongoing support standpoint?
+Were we a match from a functional, technical, business, professional service and ongoing support standpoint?

 Educated, prepared buyers always knew the answers to the above questions and most often turned into great clients because they took the time to accurately define their requirements and find the right partner.
 Defining your LMS requirements like a professional helps you cut through the marketing fluff of 600 potential LMS vendors and find the closest match to you and your needs.

-Functional Use Case LMS Requirements
+1) Functional Use Case LMS Requirements

 Functional use case LMS requirements are the actual features that learners and all LMS users will be using.
-Without a doubt you need to define your functional requirements, but how you define them is key.
+Without a doubt, you need to define your functional requirements, but how you define them is key.

 Taking this approach shows that you don’t know what is important, forces you to evaluate only the most expensive systems and drastically increases the chances of your management balking at the cost and putting the project on hold.

 Identify the different types of audiences that will be using your LMS and what exactly you want them to do.
 For example, how will they access the LMS?
 How will content be assigned to them?
 What type of content?
 On mobile devices?
 Will they purchase content?
 Will they need reports?
 Access to transcripts?

 Use cases let you to tell the story to vendors in a way they understand and can price more precisely.
 Imagine the difference in getting vendor demos if you can ask the vendor to show you 6 focused use case sequences vs. please show me these 1000 requirements.

 Unsophisticated buyers, lured by the sirens of marketing hype, start and stop with the functional requirements, but educated experienced buyers continue on with the following.

-Technical LMS Requirements
+2) Technical LMS Requirements

 Technical requirements center around deployment models, integration ability, customization strategy, feature development, enhancements and most importantly security.